 FISE web robust portal, built for regular change and new functions and features

-Integration of the FISE web pilot developed by JRC
+Transfer of the data collected and compiled for the FISE web pilot developed by JRC

-Map viewer with enhanced output formats (thematic maps, graphs, tables, customisable fact sheets…).
-It must allow querying spatial datasets in a way that all technical, thematic and semantic information stored in FISE can be displayed.
-This should include the display of base maps and overlays with a variety of thematic maps (e.g. Natura 2000 areas, tree species, soil, Copernicus HRL forest type map, LULUCF registry data, EFFIS maps and data, biomass etc.)
+User interface(s) that allow users to explore spatial and non-spatial datasets with enhanced output formats (thematic maps, graphs, tables, customisable fact sheets…).
+They must allow querying spatial datasets in a way that all technical, thematic and semantic information stored in FISE can be displayed.
+They should include the display of base maps and overlays with a variety of thematic maps (e.g. Natura 2000 areas, tree species, soil, Copernicus HRL forest type map, LULUCF registry data, EFFIS maps and data, biomass etc.)

 Harvesting, storing and publishing of raw data files, text files such as short assessments and reports, possibly audio-visual content etc.

-Offering both simply query options for beginners and laypeople, and advanced database exploration and integration functions for experts
+Offering both simple query options for beginners, and advanced database exploration and integration functions for experts

 Including the EEA Forest Catalogue and EEA's IDP integrated analysis of forest related datasets